ece-student/Team-16/docs/lab4/lab4.md

 * Sending information wirelessly between Arduino’s
 * Sending the entire maze wirelessly
 * Updating the maze array, dependent only on the updated robot information
+* Communicating maze information from the Arduino to the FPGA

 Materials used:
 * 2 Nordic nRF24L01+ transceivers